01732 458799

 RETROFIT

-WHAT IS RETROFITING?
+WHAT IS RETROFIT?

-Retrofitting involves the process of installing modern systems that are specifically designed to improve energy efficiency and decrease energy consumption in buildings that were originally constructed without them.
+The retrofit process of installing modern systems that are specifically designed to improve energy efficiency and decrease energy consumption in buildings that were originally constructed without them.

-THE IMPORTANCE OF RETROFIT
+THE IMPORTANCE OF RETROFITTING

 Energy efficiency in existing buildings is one key aspect of retrofitting.
 Assisted by our survey data, informed decisions can be made that enhance insulation, heating and lighting.
 This can lead to a decrease in emissions and increase sustainability.